 Sign in to the RDWeb server using your credentials.

-During sign-in you will be prompted what local resources should be available in your RD session.
-Only clipboard and printer redirection is available (currently the local drives and any USB devices cannot be redirected over the HTML5 RDP client, please, use the mstsc.exe client instead).
+During sign-in, you will be prompted about what local resources should be available in your RD session.
+Only clipboard and printer redirection are available.
+Currently, the local drives and any USB devices cannot be redirected through the HTML5 RDP client.
+Instead, use the mstsc.exe client, RDCMan, or analog.

-The list of published RemoteApps and RDP shortcuts appears.
-You can switch between them using icons at the top of the screen.
+After a successful sign-in, you will see all RemoteApps published in the RD collection.
+You can switch between them using the icons at the top of the window.

-You can print from the RD Web Client using the virtual PDF printer (Microsoft Print to PDF).
-Then you print something in the RD Web Client window, your browser prompts you to download the PDF file.
-You can open this PDF file and print on your local printer.
+You can print from the Remote Desktop Web Client using the PDF Virtual Printer (Microsoft Print to PDF).
+Then you print something in the RD Web Client window, your browser prompts you to download a PDF file.
+You can open this PDF (using the built-in Edge PDF viewer or a third-party app) and print it to a local printer.

 The dynamic changing of the RD window size and full-screen mode are available in the HTML5 RD web client.
 You can copy only text via the clipboard to your Remote Desktop session (but not files or graphics).